mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Infinite_Heaven.md

 Also check out TinManTex's [Youtube playlist](https://www.youtube.com/playlist?list=PLSKlVTXYh6F_fmq0u9UmN2XTnfdfcHKJF) where they demonstrate many of the features and options of Infinite Heaven.

-> **Note:** if Infinite Heaven was not installed correctly the in-game menu will not appear while in the ACC.
+> If Infinite Heaven was not installed correctly the in-game menu will not appear while in the ACC.
+{:.note}

 ---